ChenHongruixuan/MambaCD/README.md

 ## Main Results

-* *The encoders for all the above MambaCD models are the the VMamba architecture initialized with ImageNet pre-trained weight.*
+* *The encoders for all the above ChangeMamba models are the the VMamba architecture initialized with ImageNet pre-trained weight.*
 ### **Binary Change Detection on WHU-CD**
 | Method |  Overall Accuracy | F1 Score | IoU | Kappa Coefficient | Param | GFLOPs | ckpts
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |